-The lower portion of the temple is decorated with richly sculpted friezes which run continuously along the walls.
-The sequence of the friezes from the bottom are as follow:
+The lower portion of the temple is decorated with richly sculpted friezes that run continuously along the walls.
+The sequence of the friezes from the bottom is as follows:

 - Elephants- They symbolize strength, hence they were carved at the bottom of the temple.
 There are around 1248 elephants built in different styles along the walls.

 - Lions- They represented courage

 - Horses represent speed

 - Mythological figures of deities called Khetrapalas

 - Scenes depicting moral stories, social life, and erotic postures

 - Large sculptures of Gods and Goddesses and stories from the epics

 The upper portion of the walls has beautiful perforated screens for ventilation and passage of light inside the temple complex.
 According to our guide, initially, there were no perforated walls as the mandapa inside the temple was open.
 They were later added during the reign of King Narasimha I and the mandapa was closed.
 As we go around the temple, we can see some of the grandest and most marvelous architectural wonders.

 Do read: 11 Lesser-known Hoysala Temples in Karnataka